evkx/evkx.github.io/content/models/zeekr/009/009_ME_Edition/_index.md

 ---
 title: Zeekr 009 ME Edition
 linktitle: "009 ME Edition"
 description: "Zeekr 009 ME Edition is an all-electric premium MPV with a CLTC range of up to 822 km (511 miles).
-EVKX.net has all the details. "
+EVKX.net has all the details."
 weight: 10
 hidden: true
 shownavtabs: true